igorwojda/android-showcase/README.md

   permissions setup, custom `Application` class, etc.).
 - `feature_x` modules - the most common type of module containing all code related to a given feature. share some assets or code only between `feature` modules (currently app has no such modules)
-- `feature_base` modules that features modules depend on to share a common code.
+- `feature_base` modules that feature modules depend on to share a common code.

 ### Feature Module Structure

-`Clean Architecture` is implemented at module level - each module contains its own set of Clean Architecture layers:
+`Clean Architecture` is implemented at the module level - each module contains its own set of Clean Architecture layers:

 ![module_dependencies_layers](https://github.com/igorwojda/android-showcase/blob/main/misc/image/module_dependencies_layers.png?raw=true)